 Nostalgia is a powerful emotion.
 And what could be more powerful than a return to Shadow Moses?

-A couple of years ago, I wrote about how I missed the old Resident Evil games.
-At the time, Capcom had been straying further and further away from the survival horror aspect that had made their series so successful in the first place.
+A couple of years ago, we wrote about how we miss the old Resident Evil games.
+At the time, Capcom was straying further and further away from the survival horror aspect that made their series so successful in the first place.
 They were churning out mindless shoot-em-up games and many of us were sad about it.
 Almost mournful.

 Thankfully, the company have since redeemed themselves.
 Resident Evil 7 brought back the survivor horror aspect and the remake of Resident Evil 2 built upon it.

-Hopefully, by writing this, I can also wish a Metal Gear Solid remake into existence.
+Hopefully, by writing this, we can also wish a Metal Gear Solid remake into existence.

 Of course, these things aren’t that simple.
-I’m not under the illusion that they can simply slap better graphics on the game and then release it.
+We’re not under the illusion that they can simply slap better graphics on the game and then release it.

-That’s why I specifically used the word remake in this post instead of remaster.
+That’s why we specifically use the word remake in this post instead of remaster.

 Games have evolved over the years and your expectations have gradually grown with them.

 In the end, they would probably have to port the story of the original Metal Gear Solid game onto the latest engine.
-And I’m not sure how easy that would be.
+And we’re not sure how easy that would be.